pixelnest/presskit.html/README.md

 ## Installation

-Simpliest way to install **presskit.html** is to use [npm](http://npmjs.org/):
+The simplest way to install **presskit.html** is to use [npm](http://npmjs.org/):

 ```
-npm install <TODO,  package not ready!>
+npm install -g <TODO,  package not ready!>
 ```

-This should add the `presskit` command to your shell.
+This should add (globally) the `presskit` command to your shell.

 ## Usage

-`presskit` will scan your local working directory (where you are executing the command) and all sub-directories for data files.
+`presskit` will scan your local working directory (where you are executing the command) and all direct sub-directories for data files.

 A data file is either: